Projects & News

 On December 13, 2018, the U.S. Government acquired 97 “brownfield” acres in St. Louis where it will construct a $1.8B campus for the National Geospatial-Intelligence Agency (“NGA”).
 To protect against cleanup and third-party claims from pre-existing pollution conditions, Alba helped the Air Force, NGA, Army Corps of Engineers and the City of St. Louis (1) obtain a Pollution Legal Liability (“PLL”) policy; and (2) create a PLL Alternative in the form of an escrow account covering risks not addressed by the PLL.
 The new campus will be home to 3,000 jobs and bring significant tax revenue to the City.
 These 2018 placements were required because the City hoping to host the project in 2017 purchased a 10-year PLL policy whose “fine print” undercut virtually all of its purported coverage.
 As just examples, the PLL excluded pollutants: (i) found in fill material, yet fill material covered the entire site; or (2) found during redevelopment, yet the entire purpose of the policy was to enable and support redevelopment.
 Because the City (as transferor) was unwilling to assume the risk of pollution costs and the U.S. Government (as transferee) was legally constrained from assuming them, the 2018 comprehensive replacements were needed.

 On Oct.
 3, 2018, EPA presented its first annual “National Federal Facility Excellence in Site Reuse Award” to the 3,500-acre former McClellan Air Force Base.
 As stated by EPA, the redevelopment “now supports more than 17,000 jobs and has generated $580 million in public and private investment.”
 EPA’s News Release recounts transfers of the former Air Force Base to what is now the McClellan Business Park dating back to 2007, when the Air Force accomplished the first ever Early Transfer of an NPL site owned by the military.
-Alba assisted the Air Force in the 2007 transfer as well as each of the three since, two of which required use of a “post-Cost Cap” Alternative described in detail here.
+Alba assisted the Air Force in the 2007 transfer as well as each of the three since, two of which required use of a “post-Cost Cap” Alternative designed by Alba and described in detail here.

 In April 2018, BCP Investors broke ground on its 2018 10-acre expansion of its already highly acclaimed 2013 (20-acre; $105M; 1,000-job) brownfield redevelopment at the same site.
 Prior to BCP’s redevelopment, the property had for decades housed a large oil refinery and terminal.
 Alba assisted BCP with the 2013 redevelopment as well as the 2018 expansion.